 Although many would skip the sanding step, by looking at how the backsides look like, where they were not sanded, I’m glad I took the decision to sand the boards on the visible side.
 Besides that, I also sanded smooth the ends of the boards and beveled all the edges.

-When installing the boards, I used three veneer strips of 1.5 mm thick as spacer.
+When installing the boards, I used three veneer strips of 1.5 mm thick as a spacer.
 The three strips, together, leave the required 4.5-5 mm gap between two boards.
-But that was not the main reason why I used three, the real reason being: if had used single spacers, the removal of them would have probably scratched the varnish, which would have affected the resistance of the wood over time.
+But that was not the main reason why I used three, the real reason being: it had used a single spacer, the removal of them would have probably scratched the varnish, which would have affected the resistance of the wood over time.
 Using 3 pieces, when I removed the spacer, I first removed the piece from the middle and then the other two without scratching the boards.

 I used drywall screws 3.5 mm thick, so I needed a 2.5 mm drill.
 Every time I lost control of the drill, by tilting it from one side to the other, the drill bit broke in half.
 Although I bought 7 drill bits, confident that I would have at least 5 untouched in the end, after I fitted all the boards, I only had 2 drill bits left.

-In the last pictures you can see how the varnish works in the rain.
-Instead of lingering on the wood surface, water gathers in dropletss that flow much faster, avoiding the risk of impregnation into the wood.
+In the last pictures, you can see how the varnish works in the rain.
+Instead of lingering on the wood surface, water gathers in droplets that flow much faster, avoiding the risk of impregnation into the wood

 Meanwhile, we were able to complete the project.
 More details can be found in the article